YoussefWaelMohamedLotfy/ASPNET-VideoStreaming/README.md

 To display the Video Stream on your website, a MPEG-DASH client is required for playback of the stream.
 [Google Shaka Player](https://github.com/shaka-project/shaka-player) is used for this task. [dash.js](https://github.com/Dash-Industry-Forum/dash.js) can be used as an alternative. [dash.js Samples can be found on their website](https://reference.dashif.org/dash.js/latest/samples/index.html).

-## Enabling MIME Types for Streamed Content
+## Enabling MIME Types for Streamed Content in ASP.NET Core

 If you have prepared your content, added it to the HTML and run your app, the video will not work.
 Open the "Network" Tab of your browser's Dev Tools and you will find a bunch of `404 Not Found` responses of the streamed files.
 That's because the app cannot identify the file formats of the Segmented Video and `mpd` manifest file.
 You need to enable support for the streamed files format in your app.

 > Check this [Github issue #25](https://github.com/Dash-Industry-Forum/Ingest/issues/25) for MIME types of Streamed Content files.